beta-europe/netherlands.beta-europe.org/_pages/MEUNL21.md

     alt: "Model EU Netherlands 2019"
     excerpt:
     |
-      Our 2020 edition will take place between the **13th and the 16th of July** in the picturesque city of **Delft**, just 15 minutes away from both The Hague and Rotterdam.
+      Our 2021 edition will take place in the summer of 2021 in The Hague, the administrative heart of the Netherlands.
 During the 4-day simulation, you will have the opportunity to debate two exciting legislative proposals, take part in our evening socials, and meet youngsters from all over Europe and beyond.
 intro_03:
   - title: Roles Available
     image_path: /assets/images/buecken.jpg